Corps Exquis Daniel Wohl

 TRANSIT is: Evelyn Farny (cello); Andie Springer (violin); David Friend (piano, toy piano, melodica, percussion); Joe Bergen: (mallets, percussion, melodica); Sara Budde (clarinet, bass clarinet).
 In addition to composing the album, Daniel Wohl is featured on electronics, organ and vocals on “323."
 Aaron Roche provided additional percussion on “Cantus” and on “Neighborhood.”

-The album was recorded by Andrew McKenna Lee at Still Sound Studios and Ryan Streber at Oktaven Audio.
-The album was engineered and mixed by Andrew McKenna Lee and mastered by Joe Lambert.
+The album was recorded by Andrew McKenna Lee at Still Sound Studios and Ryan Streber at Oktaven Audio, and was engineered and mixed by Andrew McKenna Lee and mastered by Joe Lambert.